 REG_CMDB_SPACE Definition

 31 12 11 0

 Reserved r/o

 Offset: 0x574 Reset Value: 0xFFC

 Bit 31 - 12: Reserved Bits

-Bit 11 - 0: These bits are updated by the coprocessor engine to indicate the free space in

-RAM_CMD.
-The host can read this register to determine how many bytes are available to be written

-nto RAM_CMD before writing to RAM_CMD.
+Bit 11 - 0: These bits are updated by the coprocessor engine to indicate the free space in RAM_CMD.
+The host can read this register to determine how many bytes are available to be written nto RAM_CMD before writing to RAM_CMD .

-Note: The host shall not write into this register unless in an error recover ry case.
+Note: The host shall not write into this register unless in an error recovergero after the coprocessor engine is reset. ery case.
 The default value is

-zero after the coprocessor engine is reset.